 The primary care Family Nurse Practitioner (FNP) program prepares the nurse to provide primary health care across the lifespan.
 FNPs place a strong emphasis on wellness and prevention, but also provide treatment for everything from mild ailments to serious conditions.
 Graduates are eligible to sit for the Family Nurse Practitioner exam administered through the American Nurse Credentialing Center and the American Academy of Nurse Practitioners Certification Board.
-Our graduates are employed in a variety of settings ranging from outpatient care settings, NP practices, clinics, hospital inpatient settings, physician’s offices, women’s health, schools and specialty care practices.
+Our graduates are employed in a variety of settings ranging from outpatient care settings, NP practices, clinics, physician’s offices, women’s health, schools and specialty care practices.

 The MSN FNP program is a total of 47 credits and takes 8 semesters to complete and all didactic coursework is online, distance format.

 - NURS 700 - Theoretical and Conceptual Foundation for Nursing

 - NURS 717 - Application of Basic Statistics for Nursing Practice and Service Management

 - NURS 707 - Advanced Pathophysiology for Nurses

 - NURS 720 - Clinical Application of Population Analysis

 - NUNRS 702 - Pharmacological Management of Pediatric, Adult and Gerontological Patients Across the Lifespan

 - NURS 790 - Research Methods for Nursing

 - NURS 704 - Advanced Health Assessment and Diagnostic Reasoning+